Vispyr/.github/profile/README.md

 # Learn more

-For a more detailed and comprehensive description of Vispyr, along the motivation for its creation, please read our [case study](https://vispyr.com "Go to Case Study").
+For a more detailed and comprehensive description of Vispyr, along with the motivation for its creation, please read our [case study](https://vispyr.com "Go to Case Study").